Existence and uniqueness of solutions to rate independent systems with history variable: Existence of solutions for the rate-independent system

-This section focuses on showing that the rate independent evolution admits solutions.
-Thanks to the uniform bounds established in the last section, this can be shown by passing to the limit $\e \searrow 0$ in the viscous differential inclusion provided by Lemma \ref{prop:equiv}.
+With the uniform bounds established in the last section at hand, we can now focus on showing that the \ro{rate-independent} evolution admits solutions, \ro{where $q_0 \in Y$ is a fixed initial value}. {Even though our energy is convex and the usual technique would involve a time-discretization \cite{mielke}, we choose to prove the existence result for \eqref{eq:n1} by letting $\e \to 0$ in the viscous formulation provided by Lemma \ref{prop:ei}.
+Recall that we proceed in this manner due to future investigations regarding the optimal control of \eqref{eq:n1}, see Remark \ref{rem:fw} below. }

-First, we need to formulate an assumption concerning the convergence behaviour of the dissipation potential.
+First, we need to formulate an assumption concerning the convergence behaviour of the dissipation potential \ro{$\RR$ and of the history operator $\HH$}.
 We point out that this will also be essential for the existence of optimal solutions to \eqref{eq:min} below, see proof of Theorem \ref{ex_opt}.

 \begin{assumption} Suppose that $\dom \RR\subset Y$ is a closed set.
-Let $y_m \weakly y$ in $H_0^1(0,T;Y)$, where $\{y_m\} \subset \YY:=\{y \in H_0^1(0,T;Y):\dot y (t) \in \dom \RR \text{ f.a.a.\, }t \in (0,T)\}$.
+Let $y_m \weakly y$ in $H^1(0,T;Y)$, where $\{y_m\} \subset \YY:=\{y \in H^1(0,T;Y):y(0)=q_0,\ \dot y (t) \in \dom \RR \text{ f.a.a.\,}t \in (0,T)\}$.
 Then, \begin{enumerate} \item It holds